 The Solvency II Directive was transposed into Irish Law as the European Union (Insurance and Reinsurance) Regulations 2015 (S.I.
-485 of 2015) and the legislation entered into force on I January 2016.
+485 of 2015) as amended and the legislation entered into force on I January 2016.
 This report is intended to assist clients in understanding the capital position of MIL by providing an overview of the Business Model and Performance of the Company, its System of Governance, Risk Profile, Valuation for Solvency Purposes and Capital Management framework.
+The appendices to this report also detail specific Quantitative Reporting Templates (QRTs) for the company in the format needed under the regulations.